abinrajmk8/celebrity-look-alike/README.md

 ---

 ### 4️⃣ Set Up the Samples Folder
 Before you run the project, ensure that the `Samples` folder is populated with images of celebrities.
-You can clone or download the folder using the link you will provide.
+You can clone or download the folder using the  dataset repository.
 The system will load the images from this folder, compute embeddings, and store them in `sample_embeddings.pkl`.

 ---